Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

 \section{Introduction}

 Two-particle angular correlations allow the mechanisms of particle production to be investigated and the event properties of ultra-relativistic hadronic collisions to be studied.
 In particular, the azimuthal and pseudorapidity distribution of “associated” charged particles with respect to a “trigger” D meson is sensitive to the charm-quark production, fragmentation, and hadronisation processes in proton--proton (pp) collisions and to their possible modifications in larger collision systems, like proton--nucleus (pA) or \mbox{nucleus--nucleus} (AA)~\cite{Beraudo:2014boa}.
-The typical structure of the correlation function, featuring a ``near-side'' (NS) peak at $(\Dphi,\Deta) = (0,0)$ (with $\Dphi = \varphi_{\rm ch} - \varphi_{\rm D}$ and $\Deta = \eta_{\rm ch} - \eta_{\rm D}$) and an ``away-side'' (AS) peak at $\Dphi = \pi$ extending over a wide pseudorapidity range, as well as its sensitivity to the different charm-quark production mechanisms, are described in details in~\cite{ALICE:2016clc}.
+The typical structure of the correlation function, featuring a ``near-side'' (NS) peak at $(\Dphi,\Deta) = (0,0)$ (where $\Dphi$ is the difference between charged-particle and D-meson azimuthal angles $\varphi_{\rm ch} - \varphi_{\rm D}$, and $\Deta$ the difference between their pseudorapidities $\eta_{\rm ch} - \eta_{\rm D}$) and an ``away-side'' (AS) peak at $\Dphi = \pi$ extending over a wide $\Deta$ range, as well as its sensitivity to the different charm-quark production mechanisms, are described in details in~\cite{ALICE:2016clc}.